-Acts says that Stephen was a man filled with grace and power, who worked great wonders among the people.
-Certain Jews, members of the Synagogue of Roman Freedmen, debated with Stephen but proved no match for the wisdom and spirit with which he spoke.
+Acts of the Apostles says that Stephen was a man filled with grace and power, who worked great wonders among the people.
+Certain Jews, members of the Synagogue of Roman Freedmen, debated with Stephen, but proved no match for the wisdom and spirit with which he spoke.
 They persuaded others to make the charge of blasphemy against him.
 He was seized and carried before the Sanhedrin.

 Stephen died as Jesus did: falsely accused, brought to unjust condemnation because he spoke the truth fearlessly.
 He died with his eyes trustfully fixed on God, and with a prayer of forgiveness on his lips.
 A “happy” death is one that finds us in the same spirit, whether our dying is as quiet as Joseph’s or as violent as Stephen’s: dying with courage, total trust and forgiving love.